rust-lang/rust/text/0000-stabilize-catch-panic.md

 While this code may look correct, it's actually not memory safe.
 If the type `T`'s `clone` method panics, then this vector will point to uninitialized data.
-We extended the vector's length (the call to `set_len`) before we actually wrote the necessary data, so if a call to `clone` panics it will cause the vector's destructor to attempt to destroy an uninitialized instance of `T`.
+`Vec` has an internal invariant that the first `len` elements are safe to drop at any time, and we have broken that invariant temporarily with a call to `set_len`.
+If a call to `clone` panics then we'll exit this block before reaching the end, causing the invariant breakage to be leaked.

 The problem with this code is that it's not **exception safe**.
-A small restructuring can help it become exception safe (e.g. call `set_len` after `ptr::write`), but it's not always considered when writing code.
+There are a number of common strategies to help mitigate this problem:

+* Use a "finally" block or some other equivalent mechanism to restore invariants on all exit paths.
+In Rust this typically manifests itself as a destructor on a structure as the compiler will ensure that this is run whenever a panic happens.
+* Avoid calling code which can panic (e.g. functions with assertions or functions with statically unknown implementations) whenever an invariant is broken.

+In our example of `push_ten_more` we can take the second round of avoiding code which can panic when an invariant is broken.
+If we call `set_len` on each iteration of the loop with `len + i` then the vector's invariant will always bee respected.

 ### Catching Exceptions

-Dealing with exception safety is typically more involved in other languages because of `catch` blocks.
+In languages with `catch` blocks exception unsafe code can often cause problems more frequently.
 The core problem here is that shared state in the "try" block and the "catch" block can end up getting corrupted.
 Due to a panic possibly happening at any time, data may not often prepare for the panic and the catch (or finally) block will then read this corrupt data.

-Rust has not had to deal with this problem much because there's no stable way to catch a panic and in a thread.
-The `catch_panic` function proposed in this RFC, however, is exactly this.
+Rust has not had to deal with this problem much because there's no stable way to catch a panic.
+One primary area this comes up is dealing with cross-thread panics, and the standard library poisons mutexes and rwlocks by default to help deal with this situation.
+The `catch_panic` function proposed in this RFC, however, is exactly "catch for Rust".
 To see how this function is not making Rust memory unsafe, let's take a look at how memory safety and exception safety interact.

 ### Exception Safety and Memory Safety